PaulKenneth028/API_wrapper/README.md

 The client and request class is located in one file to organize the code

 inside the rawg_api.rb The handle_response method provides a basic way to handle API responses, especially focusing on logging information when the response code is not 200.
-Depending on your application's needs.
+Depending on application's needs.

 "def self.handle_response(response)
       if response.code == 200